Nynorsk: Verb conjugation

 Just like in Bokmål and in most other Germanic languages, there is no difference between the simple tenses and the continuous tenses in Nynorsk.
 This means for instance that drikk will cover both of the English present forms "drink" and "drinking".

 All users can choose to follow a system of either an -e or an -a ending on the infinitives of verbs.
 That is, one can for instance choose to write either å skrive or å skriva (the latter is common in west Norwegian dialects).
 There is also a system where one can use both -a endings and -e endings at certain verbs, this system is known as kløyvd infinitiv.

-As can be shown from the conjugation tables, the removal of the vocal ending of the infinitive creates the imperative form of the verb kjøp deg ei ny datamaskin! (buy yourself a new computer!).
+As can be shown from the conjugation tables, the removal of the vowel ending of the infinitive creates the imperative form of the verb kjøp deg ei ny datamaskin! (buy yourself a new computer!).
 This is true for all weak and strong verbs.